AyodejiLindblad/AyodejiLindblad.github.io/index.md

     >
       <a href="https://rdcu.be/eSi5F"
-         style="display: block; width: 100%; overflow-wrap: anywhere; word-break: break-word;"> The Fano plane, which visualizes how to multiply octonions.
+         style="display: block; width: 100%; overflow-wrap: anywhere; word-break: break-word;"> The Fano plane, which visualizes how to multiply octonions
       </a>
     </figcaption>
   </figure>